tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/00_Galaxy_introduction.md

 <img src="../img/tools.png" width="700">

-Click the name of the tool you would like to use and it's customizable parameters will appear in the center area.
+- Click the name of the tool you would like to use and the tool menu will appear in the Main panel

 <img src="../img/featurecounts.png" width="700">